• Skip to primary navigation

 This one is tricky because not all teas are created equal, and gluten can be found in tea.
 When most people hear tea, it's not the traditional tea made from the camellia Sinensis plant, which is not associated with gluten, wheat, barley, or rye.
 Therefore, traditional tea should be gluten-free.
 This is assuming that it has not been subjected to additives and cross-contamination during its processing.

-Beyond the tea itself, gluten ingredients can be hiding in the packaging itself.
-Did you know that some tea brands use a gluten-based "glue" to seal their tea bags together?
+Beyond the tea itself, gluten ingredients can be hidden in the packaging itself.
+Did you know that some tea brands use gluten-based "glue" to seal their tea bags together?

 This is why it's essential to check the ingredients and know the teas that you are drinking.
 When you are looking for tea, it pays to know the brands you are buying and the sources of their ingredients.